WaylonWalker/waylonwalkerv2/src/pages/blog/should-i-switch-to-zeit-now.md

 ---
 # Netlify

 I have happily had my personal site [waylonwalker.com](https://waylonwalker.com) hosted on netlify for nearly 2 years now.
 In fact I have hosted about a dozen different toy projects to play with on there, 4 of which have gone far enough to get a custom domain name.
-They are fast to deploy and consistently do so on every `git push` to master.
+They are fast to deploy and consistently do so on every `git push` to main.

 ## Zeit